This post contains affiliate links.

-Christmas in Berlin is magical.
-In fact, I had such a memorable and amazing time in the city during Christmas that I even recommend it as one of the Best Countries to Spend Christmas in.
+In fact, I had such a memorable time in the city during Christmas that I recommend it as one of the best countries to spend Christmas in.

-Visit the Christmas Markets
+1. Visit the Christmas Markets

 These markets are full of hot drinks, beer and gluhwine, meats, sausages, cheese, snacks, popcorn, nuts, candy, pretzels… pretty much anything you could need for a picturesque European Christmas experience is sold here.
-Some of my favorites are…

 Winter World at Potsdammer Platz

-Daniel and I walked here for lunch when we visited Tiergarten, a HUGE park in the middle of the city.
-This also contains memorials and historical information about the city, as well as a zoo, trees, trails, and beautiful landscapes.
+Daniel and I walked here for lunch when we visited Tiergarten Park, a huge 520-acre park in the middle of the city.
+The park has memorials and historical information about the city as well as a zoo, trees, trails, and beautiful landscapes.

 Alexanderplatz Christmas Market